 Everyone one of us has been wronged by another person.
 What do you do when you’ve been wronged?
 Do you seek revenge?
 Do you file a lawsuit and take them to court, or do you isolate yourself and sulk?
 How you process your hurt will dictate your future.
 The Apostle Paul suggests an alternative to when you’ve been wronged.

 When one of you has a grievance against another, does he dare go to law before the unrighteous instead of the saints?
 Or do you not know that the saints will judge the world?
 And if the world is to be judged by you, are you incompetent to try trivial cases?

-There are so many people who are easily offended.
+So many people who are easily offended these days.
 The Greek word for offense is scandalon, from which we get our word scandal.
 Originally the word was used to refer to the bait used to snare a wild animal.
 Paul uses it to refer to anything that hinders our walk with God.
-Paul puts his foot down and tells the Corinthians that is not the way it is supposed to be in the church.
-Apparently, this has become a problem in the Corinthian church, and Paul wants the leadership to handle things differently.
-We need to take it to the Elders of the church before we go to court.
-When we do go to court, it is already a defeat for the church and us because it destroys our witness.
+Paul puts his foot down and tells the Corinthians that it is not the way it is supposed to be in the church.
+This had become a problem in the Corinthian church, and Paul wanted the leadership to handle things differently.
+When we go to court, it is already a defeat for the church and us because it destroys our witness.